iclr-blogposts/2026/_posts/2026-04-27-diffusion-guidance.md

 We note that DPS is only one possible way to estimate the likelihood term $$\textcolor{#00a5cf}{\nabla_{\bz_t} \log p(\mathbf{y} \mid \bz_t)}$$.
 For interested readers, we recommend the excellent survey by Daras et al. <d-cite key="daras2024survey"></d-cite>, which compares a range of different approaches.

-## Applications in physical sciences
+## Applications for Physical Sciences

 We now turn to scientific applications and examine how flexible the discussed approaches are in practice, particularly in settings where physical constraints must be respected.
 The following is just an high level overview.